-Putici left his security business and did some hard thinking about what he wanted from his career.
+Putici left his security business and did some hard thinking about what he wanted moving forward.
 Eventually he realized that he truly loved bringing people from different backgrounds together to create community.
-He reached out to a networking group he’d been working with for years and asked the members if they’d like to work together—not on the same projects, but in the same spaces.
+He reached out to a business group he’d been working with for years and asked the members if they’d like to work together—not on the same projects, but in the same places.
 Ten of them said “yes.”

 On bootstrapping Work Nicer

 Putici signed a sub-lease for some office space in Calgary.
 But he soon ran into a classic problem for entrepreneurs: lack of capital.